 March 21, 2014 - U.S. District Judge Bernard Friedman rules that the Michigan Marriage Amendment which bans same-sex marriage is unconstitutional.

 March 21, 2014 - Michigan Attorney General Bill Schuette files an emergency request for Judge Friedman's order to be stayed and appealed.

 April 14, 2014 - U.S. District Judge Timothy Black orders Ohio to recognize same-sex marriages from other states.

 May 9, 2014 -

 An Arkansas state judge declares the state's voter-approved same-sex marriage ban unconstitutional.

 U.S. Magistrate Judge Candy Wagahoff Dale rules that the Idaho ban on gay marriage is unconstitutional

-and fails to live up to the U.S. Constitution's 14th Amendment that guarantee no "state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."
-The order is set to take effect May 16, 2014.
+and fails to live up to the U.S. Constitution's 14th Amendment that guarantees no "state deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."
 An appeal is filed.